dreger/kqdreger.com/_src/colophon/index.md

 ---
 layout: default
-title: Colophon
+title: About
 ---
+## About
+Hello, my name is Kyle Dreger.
+I'm a computer science and English writing student currently attending a small liberal arts university.
 Welcome to where I enjoy writing and experimenting with web design.
 Thanks for visiting.

 ### Quick bio
 I started writing here when [I began attending]({% post_url 2010-08-27-hello-college %}) the University of Mount Union.
 Inspiration comes from [my faith](http://bible.us/116/psa.1.3.nlt) and a love for building beautiful software.
 Offline, I play soccer, code and am <s>dating</s> engaged to the most incredible woman.